harmony-one/x/progress/theo-fandrich.md

 2023-11-10 Fri: Made a 9am push that integrated some new support for in App purchases coming soon.
+Working on few small bugs still in place such has long press triggering tap functionality, overlap of "Tap to Speak" & "Press & Hold" functionality, and will improve logic for free credits.

 2023-11-09 Thu: Made a huge push for 3 initial releases to the app store today.
 Download voice AI on the appstore [here](x.country/app).